4. Events & Programs

 McCombs Programs for Non-business Majors: The McCombs School of Business provides a wealth of opportunities for students in non-business majors.
 With both undergraduate certificates and graduate degrees, there is something to meet the needs of any student wishing to supplement their undergraduate degree with additional business coursework.
 Search programs here!

-- Certificates: Business Foundations, Energy Management, Real Estate, Supply Chain & Logistics, and Business & Public Policy (new!)
+- Certificates: Business Foundations, Energy Management, Global Management, Real Estate, Supply Chain & Logistics, and Business & Public Policy (new!)

 - Masters programs: Finance, Business Analytics, Professional Accounting, Technology Commercialization